ServSafe Manager Training Program

 (plus mileage and travel time)

-A value for businesses that have a need for continuous Food Safety Certification.
-Choose from one of our value saving packages.
-You can choose to send any of your people to any of our publicly held classes across Michigan and Indiana.
-You have one year from the first class sign up to use your available spots.
-All your class materials are shipped to you to one location so your team can begin to study for their certification exam.
+This is a value for businesses that have a need for numerous food safety certifications.
+Sign your people up and our system will automatically discount your purchase for multiple registrations for one transaction.
+You can choose to send any of your people to any of our publicly held classes.
+You must register all students for the class's dates at the time of purchase.
+All your Servsafe books are shipped to you to one location, so your team can begin to study for their certification exam.
+(2-day class add $50 per person – Ohio only)

 A perfect fit for larger organizations and groups that want to have our team come out to your location.
 You provide the space and refreshments and we will do the rest.
-The fee per student includes examination materials and instruction.
-If you have less than 10 people, subtract the price for the book for each person less than 10 from the total for 10 people.
-Even at 6 students your price is lower than a public class.
+The fee per student includes examination materials, books shipped ahead of time to study and instruction.
+(10-person minimum charge) - (2-day class add $50 per person – Ohio only) (prices are per person)

 Servsafe Managers Food Safety Certification